tommchale/match-outcome-predictor/README.md

 ## Technologies Used

-To accomplish this I have used pandas and sklearn.
+To accomplish this I have used pandas and scikit.

 ## Pipeline